Day 12: Roya 29th June

 Morning tea looking back to Bueil

-The GR5 Guide book by Paddy Dillon says there's no water on this section, so we all fill up at the water trough outside the dairy.
-I have to fight with a cat to get to the water spout.
-Then we're off through the meadows of the hidden valley where the sun immediately shoots the temperature to 15°C. The valley is so beautiful, hidden between the mountains with flowers, sheep, cows, goats, sprinkled with dozens of marmots scurrying away as they hear us coming.
+The GR5 Cicerone Guide says this section has no water so we fill up at the trough near the dairy, and I fight with a cat at the water spout.
+Then through the meadows where the sun shoots the temperature to 15°C. The valley is so beautiful, hidden between mountains with flowers, sheep, cows, goats, sprinkled with marmots scurrying away.
 Did I say the valley was beautiful?
 It's beyond what a photo will reveal!

-Twenty minutes later we're back on track walking down a steep stony track that leds to a forested track through and amazing gorge lined with sedimentary layers of rock called Barres de Roya and eventually we see the village of Roya, but its on the opposite side of the gorge and we have to walk down and up - again.
-We recognise the Gite de Roya when we see the umbrellas over the verandah and there's already 6 hikers enjoying a beer on the balcony.
-It's 5pm when we arrive.
-We've had a long day and need a beer ASAP.
-It's draught bee rand icy cold.
-After and hour of recovering, we're shown to our room - a 4 bunk room.
-There's a WC and shower opposite so in no time flat we've all had a hot shower and go downstairs to have another drink There's no WiFi.
+20 minutes later we're on a steep stony track to a forest through a gorge lined with sedimentary layers of rock called Barres de Roya and soon we see the village of Roya on the opposite side - we need to walk down and up - again.
+We recognise the Red umbrellas of the Gite de Roya, a converted school in a small village of only 10 houses and one church.
+There's already 6 hikers enjoying a beer.
+It's 5pm when we arrive and need an icy cold beer.
+After an hour of recovering, we're shown to our 4 bunk room.
+The WC and shower are opposite so in no time we've had a hot shower and go downstairs for another drink.
+There's no WiFi.
 TGFT.
-Graham's "needs" a break from Alan Jones on the internet.
+Graham "needs" a break from Alan Jones.

-Dinner is at 7.00pm and is wonderful.
-A piece of pasta, thin beef soup, pork filet and pasta with rely fresh bread, and lemon sherbet or creme panache.
-We get to chat to the local hikers.
-One group is a group of school friends from primary school near Grenoble, a lone walker is doing the Via Alpini and doing about 40km per day.
-He left today from Larche at 4.15am to do his 40 km walk.
-Thin as a rake, he'll do another 40k tomorrow leaving at 7am to Sty Dalmas where he'll decide whether to do the GR52 or the GR5.
-Over teh years, we've met many hikers who do their 30 to 60k per day starting at 4.00am in the morning.
-They're all on a mission!
+Dinner at 7.00pm is wonderful.
+A pizza, thin beef soup, pork filet and pasta with fresh bread, and lemon sherbet or creme panache.
+We chat to the hikers.
+Five are school friends from 1968 when the Winter Olynpics were in Grenoble, a lone hiker is walking 40k per day on the Via Alpini.
+He left today from Larche at 4.15am to walk 40 km.
+Thin as a rake, he'll do another 40k tomorrow to St Dalmas where he'll decide whether to do the GR52 or the GR5.
+Bed at 9pm.

 P1060677